ArbenKqiku/arbenkqiku.github.io/_posts/2020-01-04-adwords-scripts-awql.md

   }
 ```

-This following piece of code, allows us to select a particular report.
+The following piece of code, allows us to select a particular report.
 The argument of this piece of code is an AWQL query.
-Luckily for us, we can use the query that we have previously defined.
+Luckily for us, we can use the query that we have previously defined in the variable named query.
 In essence, this piece of code says: give me the report defined in the query, and store it in the variable named report:

 ```javascript
 var report = AdsApp.report(query);
 ```

-The next step, is to get all the rows of that particular report.
+The next step is to get all the rows of that particular report.
 We do this by using the following piece of code.
 The variable named rows stores all the rows that match the query previously defined.
 Without it, we cannot access the data contained in the report:

 ```javascript
 var rows = report.rows();
 ```

 Now I’ll spend a couple of minutes on the while loop.
-With a while loop we are basically saying this to Google Ads: as long as the condition in the round brackets is true, keep doing the instructions mentioned inside the while loop:
+With a while loop we are basically saying to Google Ads: as long as the condition in the round brackets is true, keep doing the instructions mentioned inside the while loop:

 ```javascript
 while("thisIstrue"){